MATHIESON AND RECOVERY

 The Valedictory Report of 1896

 Newport had built only 35 trucks during the previous year, two thirds of them ‘cool trucks’ (T vans) for the frozen meat traffic from Deniliquin to Melbourne.
 A new ice making plant had been completed at Newport to supply the refrigerant.
-It was a vindication of Speight’s vision, but now after two failed libel actions and a lack of funds to sustain a Privy Council appeal, he was preparing to emigrate to Western Australia, as had one of his sons.
-At the end of July 1896 his friends and former railway colleagues had collected a purse of sovereigns worth about £1,500 to defray his legal costs, Mathieson being a generous contributor of £25.
-No such testimonial was successful for David Syme, but he privately presented Speight with a cheque for £100, telling his bemused foe that ‘it was a good fight’.
+It was a vindication of Speight’s vision, but now after two failed libel actions and a lack of funds to sustain a Privy Council appeal, he was preparing to follow one of his sons and emigrate to Western Australia.
+Mathieson contributed a generous £25 to his relocation fund.